Skip to Content

 • Responding to investigations from state securities regulators.

-Andrew advises entrepreneurs, other individuals and businesses on Non-Fungible Tokens (“NFTs”), cryptocurrency and Bitcoin, including securities and contract matters in those areas.
-Using his securities and regulatory background, Andrew and the team at Kutak Rock assist participants in the crypto space to comply with laws and regulations, be proactive, and drive development and investments in this developing space.
+As a small part of his practice, Andrew also advises entrepreneurs and businesses on Non-Fungible Tokens (NFTs), cryptocurrency, and Bitcoin, addressing securities and contract matters in these areas.
+Leveraging his securities and regulatory background, Andrew and his team at Kutak Rock assist participants in the crypto space to comply with laws and regulations, proactively driving development and investments in this evolving sector.

-In addition to his securities industry focus, he tenaciously and regularly represents clients in a wide variety of general commercial and business litigation matters, including contract disputes, real estate disclosures cases, employment matters, Fair Credit Reporting Act (“FCRA”) litigation and advice, business and shareholder disputes, insurance coverage litigation and land use matters.
-This representation includes the full spectrum of site investigations, discovery, depositions, dispositive motion practice and trial.
+Beyond his focus on the securities industry, Andrew tenaciously represents clients in a broad range of general commercial and business litigation matters.
+These include contract disputes, real estate disclosure cases, employment matters, Fair Credit Reporting Act (FCRA) litigation and advice, business and shareholder disputes, insurance coverage litigation, and land use matters.
+His representation covers the full spectrum of site investigations, discovery, depositions, dispositive motion practice, and trial.

 Publications